irmoah80/hellopaint/README.md

 ##  **Why "RedoUndo" Class?** :

-just because we want make a clean project :). this class is in " undo_redo.py " and the work is to manage the "undo & redo" task. it has 3 main function : push , undo & redo :
+Just because we want make a clean project :). this class is in " undo_redo.py " and the work is to manage the "undo & redo" task.
+It has 3 main function : push , undo & redo :

     class UndoRedo:
 	    stack_main = None